MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/validate-hardware-failover-cluster.md

 > [!IMPORTANT]
 > A cluster validation report is required by Microsoft as a condition of Microsoft support for a given configuration.

-This topic provides steps to validate the hardware for a failover cluster.
+This article provides steps to validate the hardware for a failover cluster.

 |Task  |Description  |
 |---------|---------|